LGBTQ rights in Singapore: Adoption and parenting

-In December 2018, a gay Singaporean won the right to adopt his son who was fathered in the United States through a surrogate, in a landmark appeal.
-The Singapore High Court overturned a 2017 ruling in which a district judge had barred the man from legally adopting his son because the child was conceived through in vitro fertilization (which is only limited to heterosexual married couples) and brought to term through surrogacy, which is banned.
+In December 2018, a gay Singaporean man won the right to adopt his son who was fathered in the United States through a surrogate, in a landmark appeal.
+The Singapore High Court overturned a 2017 ruling in which a district judge had barred the man from legally adopting his son because the child was conceived through in vitro fertilisation (which is only limited to heterosexual married couples) and brought to term through surrogacy, which is banned.
 In response, the Minister for Social and Family Development, Desmond Lee, announced in January 2019 that the government was seeking to strengthen Singapore's adoption laws to prevent more same-sex adoption cases.
 The Minister also stated that the government does not support "the formation of family units with children of homosexual parents through institutions and processes such as adoption".
 However, this statement has not yet been made into a law.

-Children born out of wedlock are considered illegitimate under Singapore law and are not eligible for certain social benefits unless they are legally adopted.
+Children born out of wedlock are considered illegitimate under Singaporean law and are ineligible for certain social benefits unless they are legally adopted.
 This has led to difficulties for same-sex couples seeking to start families, as they are unable to adopt children.
-Despite the challenges, Singapore has been at the forefront of discussions on LGBTQ+ rights in Asia, having made progress towards decriminalizing homosexuality and recognizing same-sex relationships.
+Despite the challenges, Singapore has been at the forefront of discussions on LGBTQ rights in Asia, having made progress towards decriminalising homosexuality and recognising same-sex relationships.

-The case of the gay Singaporean who won the right to adopt his son in 2018 was a significant milestone for LGBTQ+ rights in the country.
-The court's decision to overturn the previous ruling was hailed as a victory for LGBTQ+ rights activists.
+The case of the gay Singaporean who won the right to adopt his son in 2018 was a significant milestone for LGBTQ rights in the country.
+The court's decision to overturn the previous ruling was hailed as a victory for LGBTQ rights activists.
 However, the government's response to the case was less enthusiastic, sparking a renewed debate on the issue of same-sex adoption in Singapore.
-Advocates for LGBTQ+ rights argued that the government's stance was discriminatory and went against the principles of equality and non-discrimination.
+Advocates for LGBTQ rights argued that the government's stance was discriminatory and went against the principles of equality and non-discrimination.

 The lack of legal recognition for same-sex couples in Singapore has meant that they are unable to access many of the same benefits and rights as heterosexual couples, including healthcare benefits, inheritance rights, and social security benefits.
-Despite these challenges, the LGBTQ+ community in Singapore continues to push for greater recognition and acceptance.
-In recent years, there has been a growing acceptance of LGBTQ+ rights, with many businesses and organizations showing their support for the community.
+Despite these challenges, the LGBTQ community in Singapore continues to push for greater recognition and acceptance.
+In recent years, there has been a growing acceptance of LGBTQ rights, with many businesses and organisations showing their support for the community.